Vinelab/bowler/README.md

 Using the `--expressive` or `-E` option will make the queue name reflect that it is used for Pub/Sub.
 Results in `reporting-pub-sub` as the generated queue name; otherwise the queue name you provided will be used.

-Add the `bindingKeys` array parameter to registered queue in `queues.php` like so:
+Add the `bindingKeys` array parameter to the registered queue in `queues.php` like so:

 ```php
 Registrator::subscribe('reportin-pub-sub', 'App\Messaging\Handlers\ReportingMessageHandler', ['warning']);